 Typical vacation time in the U.S. is just two weeks, which is not up to standard compared to the rest of the world.
 And asking for more time off can be an awkward subject to bring up.
-But traveling not only benefits you, it benefits your employer as well.
+Traveling not only benefits you, but it also benefits your employer.

 If you show your value to your company and demonstrate your accountability, you’ll set yourself up for a “yes” answer when you ask for more vacation time.

 At the time I asked for more vacation days, I had recently been part of some awards for my agency and received high remarks on accountability during my review.
 The high remarks for accountability were in part due to how I prepared when I left the office for vacations.

 Here are some tactics I do and that you can start doing now so your employer feels comfortable giving you more time out of the office:

 - I put my vacation time into the system when my trip is booked.
 This is at least a few months in advance, if not more.
 I do not alert anyone else.
 It’s too premature for team members to be able to do anything with this information.